-For a long while I’ve been using social media across multiple accounts and multiple identities.
-Had Twitter account on my native language, another one for English, an account for Alpha Efficiency, and so on… This is a move to tone down all the networks that I am
+For a long while, I’ve been using social media across multiple accounts and multiple identities.
+Had a Twitter account in my native language, another one for English, an account for Alpha Efficiency, and so on… This is a move to tone down all the networks that I am on.

 Cross-posting always seemed like an efficient way to gate content from one network to another.
 But as I’ve noticed with Tumblr, that might not always be the best solution.